RACP exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 Approximately 15% of patients in whom mechanical ventilation is discontinued require re-intubation within 48 h (McConville and Kress, 2012).
 Rates of extubation failure vary considerably among intensive care units (ICUs).
 For example, the average rate of failed extubation in surgical ICUs ranges from 5% to 8%, whereas it is often as high as 17% in medical or neurological ICUs.
 Patients who require re-intubation have an increased risk of death, a prolonged hospital stay and a decreased likelihood of returning home, as compared with patients in whom discontinuation of mechanical ventilation is successful.
 Risk factors for unsuccessful discontinuation of mechanical ventilation include: Failure of two or more consecutive spontaneous-breathing trials Chronic heart failure Partial pressure of arterial carbon dioxide of greater than 45 mmHg after extubation More than one co- existing condition other than heart failure Weak cough Upper airway stridor at extubation Age 65 years or

 older Acute Physiology and Chronic Health Evaluation (APACHE) II score of greater than 12 on the day of extubation Pneumonia as the cause of respiratory failure.
 Treatment approaches include a progressive reduction of ventilator assistance.
 Increasingly, tracheostomy is performed in patients who require prolonged weaning.
 However, the timing of tracheostomy remains controversial.
 Potential advantages of tracheostomy include easier airway suctioning and improvements in the patients comfort and ability to communicate.
 Although some studies have suggested that early tracheostomy might reduce short-term mortality, the length of stay in the ICU and the incidence of pneumonia, others have not shown such benefits.
-A accurate meta-analysis led to the conclusion that there is insufficient evidence to warrant a recommendation for early tracheostomy.
+A recent meta-analysis led to the conclusion that there is insufficient evidence to warrant a recommendation for early tracheostomy.
 Daily interruption of sedative infusion has been associated with reduction of the duration of mechanical ventilation.
 Trials of spontaneous breathing

 assess a patients ability to breathe while receiving minimal respiratory support.
 To accomplish this, ventilators are switched from full respiratory support modes, such as volume-assist control or pressure control, to ventilatory modes, such as pressure support,